crotoc/MSG_code/README.md

 ## step to run it

-1. Download the MSG.sif and overlay.img from the link:
+1. Download the data, MSG.sif and overlay.img from the [link](https://www.dropbox.com/sh/cysiek3bbo8eo4r/AAAjoAhwHRkl0wnGIjie9Kv8a?dl=0):

 	- MSG.sif is a basic ubuntu environments build based on the config file: BASE.singularity

 	- overlay.img is a image include all the required library for running the script

-2. Download the data files in the methods:

 	- gene.500k.id: The file include the coordinates of upstreaming and downstreaming 500k of a gene